deepsatflow/PDC/README.md

 - Only natural amino acids
 - Max 200 amino acids in length
 - Single chain
-- At least 10 amino acid edit distance from known binders
+- At least 10 amino acid edit distances from known binders

 #### Evaluation criteria

 Designs will be ranked based on PAE_interaction with AF2 as described here.
 The top 100 designs will be selected for experimental testing.
-Additional designs will be chosen for their novelty, creativity in the design process or other interesting factors.
+Additional designs will be chosen for their novelty, creativity in the design process, or other interesting factors.

 #### Lab evaluation